A family friend is charged with murder in the death of 11-year-old Audrii Cunningham in Texas

 The sheriff said Audrii's body was taken to the Harris County medical examiner’s office in Houston to determine the cause of death.

-A candlelight memorial was planned for Audrii on Wednesday evening in Livingston on the grounds of an outdoor venue.
+A candlelight vigil was held for Audrii on Wednesday evening in Livingston on the grounds of an outdoor venue.

 Associated Press writer Sean Murphy contributed to this report from Oklahoma City.